RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Preliminaries for Algorithmic Convergence Guarantees

-For obtaining the second inequality \eqref{coro1_b2*} first observe that multiplying matrices in the tail sequence $\{\bQ_k(i)\}_{i=s}^{\infty}$ for any $s \geq 0$ again results in a scrambling matrix $ \prod_{i=s}^{\infty} \bQ_k(i)$ (Lemmas \ref{geometlemma}, \ref{lemmascramble} in section \ref{section*vaidya1010}) and this matrix will have identical rows, say $\bc_k(s)$.
-Then, using Lemma \ref{geometricsupplementlemma}, the second inequality follows.
-Finally, the last equality of Equation \ref{coro1_b3*} follows directly from the definition of the infinite backward product of matrices. \end{proof}
+For obtaining the second inequality \eqref{coro1_b2*}, fix any $s\ge 0$ and consider the tail sequence $\{\bQ_k(i)\}_{i=s}^{\infty}$.
+Applying the same argument to this shifted sequence implies that the infinite backward product $\prod_{i=s}^{\infty}\bQ_k(i)$ exists and converges to a rank-one row-stochastic matrix with identical rows, say $\mathbf{1}\bc_k(s)^T$.
+Using Lemma~\ref{geometricsupplementlemma}, \eqref{coro1_b2*} follows.
+Finally, \eqref{coro1_b3*} follows directly from the definition of the infinite backward product of matrices. \end{proof}